franmer2/Fabric_NRT_US/Readme.md

 ![LogicApps](/Pictures/020.png)

-Under the "Recurrence" trigger, click on the "+" sign, search with the keyword "https" and then choose the "HTTP" action
+Under the "Recurrence" trigger, click on the "+" sign, search with the keyword "https" and then choose the "HTTP" action.

 ![LogicApps](/Pictures/021.png)